Theory of quantum error mitigation for non-Clifford gates: Characterizing Noisy Gates

-The only potentially nonzero PTM elements in Eq.~\eqref{eq:G_color} left to learn are those of Type 4.
+The only potentially nonzero PTM elements in Eq.~\eqref{eq:G_color} not learned so far are those of Type 4.
 Unfortunately, we do not yet know of a good way to learn these.
-The issue is that, like the Type 3 elements, all SPAM-robust learning schemes we have found \footnote{For instance, modified CB followed by correlated-twirl benchmarking.} let us measure products $\gray{\boldsymbol{G}_{ij} \boldsymbol{G}_{ji}}$, rather than isolated elements $\gray{\boldsymbol{G}_{ij}}$ and $\gray{\boldsymbol{G}_{ji}}$.
+The issue is that, like the Type 3 elements, all SPAM-robust learning schemes we have found\footnote{For instance, modified CB followed by correlated-twirl benchmarking.} let us measure products $\gray{\boldsymbol{G}_{ij} \boldsymbol{G}_{ji}}$, rather than isolated elements $\gray{\boldsymbol{G}_{ij}}$ and $\gray{\boldsymbol{G}_{ji}}$.
 We suspect this to be a fundamental limitation, analogous to that for Clifford gates \cite{chen:2023}.
 And since these Type 4 elements should be close to zero for low-noise gates, we expect their products to be extremely small in practice, and therefore very challenging to resolve.
 For now, we propose to simply bound them using our knowledge of the other PTM elements, by demanding that the learned channel be CPTP \cite{greenbaum:2015}.

-Note that these Type 4 PTM elements are the same ones that led to a pathologically large $\gamma$ in the second example from Sec.~\ref{sec:examples} (see Eq.~\eqref{eq:bad_PTM}).
-In other words, these small---but potentially nonzero---elements seem both hard to learn and hard to mitigate (specifically, to cancel).
+Of course, it is possible to cancel arbitrary noise through Pauli shaping without learning these Type 4 elements, as mentioned earlier, by simply setting the corresponding characteristic matrix elements $\boldsymbol{C}_{ij}$ to be zero.
+This is what we did in Examples 2 and 3 of Sec.~\ref{sec:examples} after all.
+However, this is what led to a pathologically large values $\gamma$.
+If we could learn these Type 4 elements, we could perhaps amplify them correctly and do ZNE, or simply ignore them (and allow $\boldsymbol{C}_{ij} \neq 0$) with confidence, and thereby get a much lower $\gamma$.
+As it stands, however, these small---but potentially nonzero---elements seem both hard to learn and expensive to mitigate (specifically, to cancel).
 Such elements are unique to non-Clifford gates like $R_{ZZ}(\theta)$, since any PTM element of a noisy Clifford that should be zero (ideally) can be made zero through twirling.
 The same is not true of non-Clifford gates, whose noise generally cannot be twirled over the full Pauli group without spoiling the effect of the gate.
+It is interesting to note that the average fidelity between the ideal gate $\mathcal{U}$ and its noisy realization $\mathcal{G}$ depends on the Type 1--3 elements, but not on the Type 4 elements.